livingdocsIO/documentation/reference-docs/doc-includes/editor_customization.md

 ## Doc-include editor customizations

-This section explains how you can write custom angular components that you can provide for your users inside the Livingdocs editor to configure your doc-includes.
+This section explains how you can write custom Angular components that you can provide for your users inside the Livingdocs editor to configure your doc-includes.
 If you are looking for the server-side rendering options, [see here](./server_customization.md).

 ### Registering a custom angular component